WaleedSDA/kitapsepeti_kitapyurdu_scraper/README.md

 Using the Template Design pattern enables flexibility in our choice of scraping library.
 We're not forced to use one tool when another might be better suited for a particular website.

+there is mapping for categories, i believe that your company will have a united naming for categories that is different than the websites, so there is mapping from "Smart Maple" naming to Kitapsepeti and Kitapyurdu naming.

+accepted category names for Kitapsepeti are:
+Kids
+General
+Literature
+Exams
+Turkish_Literature
+sci-fi
+Anime

+accepted category names for Kitapyurdu are:
+Kids
+General
+Literature
+Exams
+English
+non-literary

+mistakes you do in the parameter of the category will rais a no category found exception.